c6g4/katacoda/docker-run/step2.md

 Note: this will `docker pull` the busybox from docker hub when you run it the first time. (...)

-Remember that you can use `docker run --help`{{execute}} to get an idea what each part of the command means.
+Remember that you can use `docker run`{{execute}} to get an idea what each part of the command means.

 * busybox is the name of the docker image
 * `echo 'Hello, world!'` is what is executed within the docker container